 }

 Without proper loop control, Kotlin while loops can become infinite.
-Always ensure the loop condition can eventually become false
+Always ensure the loop condition can eventually become false.

 // Avoid this - infinite loop